Lambozhuang/lambozhuang.me/src/content/blog/summate-a-hikers-app.md

   - figma
 ogImage: https://lambozhuangme.blob.core.windows.net/blog-images/summate-a-hikers-app/1.jpg
 description:
   A mobile app prototype where we help hikers pack their stuff smartly.
-This is a project that I have done in the interaction design course in KTH.
+This is a project that I have done in the interaction design course at KTH.
 ---

 How can we help hikers pack their stuff?
-This is a project that I have done in the interaction design course in KTH for the past 2 months with my fellow classmates: Laieh Jwella, Oskar Rebermark and Sabika Amalina.
+This is a project that I have done in the interaction design course at KTH for the past 2 months with my fellow classmates: Laieh Jwella, Oskar Rebermark and Sabika Amalina.
 We developed a prototype app which aims to help hikers to connect to each other using Figma.

 <img src="https://lambozhuangme.blob.core.windows.net/blog-images/summate-a-hikers-app/1.jpg" class="mx-auto" alt="1">